stantronic/console-setup/README.md

 * Vim
 * Tmux

-...together with some update and installation scripts
+...together with some scripts:

+* update.sh updates the repo from the local machine
+* install.sh updates the local machine according to the repo